 - In person at your bank: You can also pay at your bank or financial institution.
 To avoid late fees, please pay five business days before to the due date.

 - By mail: Make sure that you write a cheque for the full instalment amount.
 Please match the dates on the cheques to the instalment due dates.
 You must also write the Tax Roll Number on the front of your cheque and send us the bottom portion of your bill (remittance portion).

 101 Town Centre Boulevard

 Markham, Ontario, L3R 9W3

-- At the Civic Centre: You can pay your taxes at the cashier’s office on the main floor of the Markham Civic Centre.
-The centre is open Monday to Friday from 8 AM to 5 PM.
-You can also drop off your payments in the drop box found at the Thornhill Entrance of the Markham Civic Centre.
-(No cash payments are accepted for property taxes)
+- At the Civic Centre: Temporarily closed due to COVID-19.
+You can also drop off your payments in the drop box found at the Thornhill Entrance of the Markham Civic Centre (No cash payments are accepted for property taxes).

 - Through a Pre-Authorized Tax Payment Plan: Choose a payment schedule that meets your needs!
 Automatically pay your taxes in 4, 6, or 11 instalments.
 No cheques or postage required.
 Learn more about pre-authorized payments.